Hsolojr/Journey-Jotter-Review/README.md

 - You can access your past logs to reminisce about your travels and see the pins and reviews associated with each place.
 ### Discover New Places
 - Explore new places by searching the map for popular destinations or uncharted territories.
 See reviews from other users to help plan your next adventure.

 ## Technologies Used
 - Node.js
 - Express.js
 - Handlebars, CSS, JavaScript
 - Map API (e.g., Google Maps)
-- User Authentication (e.g., Passport.js)
+- User Authentication (e.g., JavaScript)
 - Database (e.g., MYSQL)

 ## Support and Contributions
 If you encounter any issues or have ideas for improvements, please create an issue in the project's repository on GitHub.
 We welcome contributions and collaboration from the community to make Journey Jotters even better.

 ## Contributors
-Jack Lund
+Jack Lund,
-Justin Schultz
+Justin Schultz,
-Kristion Kim
+Kristion Kim,
 Junior Solorio

 ## License
 This project has no license
 Enjoy your journeys and happy exploring with Journey Jotters!